NSW Irrigated Farm Modernisation project

 Irrigators holding tradeable surface water allocations in New South Wales Murray-Darling Basin catchments applied for funding to improve the efficiency of their on-farm irrigation infrastructure.

-In return for the Australian Government’s investment in the projects, applicants transferred at least half of the project water savings to the Australian Government for environmental priorities.
+In return for the Australian Government’s investment in the projects, approved applicants transferred at least half of the project water savings to the Australian Government for environmental priorities.

 Independent assurance review